Micha-L-Davis/salmon-cookies/report.md

 ### Ratings and Reviews
 #### Documentation
-Initially seemed good for built in components, but didn't end up being super helpful for other aspects.
+Initially seemed good, but didn't end up being super helpful for built-in components.
 6/10

 #### Systems Requirements
 Next only requires the `next` package in a React project, and has no other dependencies.